Path#

 - get_stroke_bounds(stroke: Stroke) tuple[bool, Rect]#

-Computes the bounds for stroking the given path with the parameters in
+Computes the bounds for stroking the given path with the given parameters.

 Added in version 4.14.